 Can I explore the grounds?

 Yes!
 Locals and visitors are invited to explore the grounds daily.
-Pick-up a campus map in the bookstore or cafe Thursdays through Mondays from 7am to 3pm to start your self-guided walk.
+Pick-up a campus map in the bookstore or cafe Thursdays through Sundays from 7am to 3pm to start your self-guided walk.

 Is the retreat center public property?